PriyaJyesta/product-cases/Product Sense Basics/product_breakdown.md

 Product Breakdown

+Using this below breakdown elements for any product would help us to cover all aspects of the product.

 - Problem - What is the problem that product solves ?
 - Users - Who are the users using this product ?
 - Onboarding - What is the onboarding process ?